slotThe/slotThe.github.io/posts/query-replace-many.md

 ---
-title: How to query-replace multiple matches!
+title: Multiple Replacements with query-replace
 date: 2022-08-06
+last-modified: 2023-02-21
 tags: emacs
 ---

-As its name suggests, Emacs's `query-replace` function (bound to `M-%` by default) can be used to replace occurences of one string with another.
-In comparison to other tools that are used for similar purposes—(a subset of) keyboard macros and multiple-cursors—the whole process after entering the `from` and `to` strings is interactive all the way through: it's very fast to step through the individual matches and decide on the spot whether one would like to replace them or not.
+As its name suggests, Emacs's `query-replace` function, bound to `M-%` by default, can be used to replace occurences of one string with another—and it's quite good at what it does.
-Needless to say, I like `query-replace` a lot!
-In true Emacs fashion, the function also takes way too many arguments: among other things, it can operate on the current region, backwards, or only on things surrounded by words boundaries.

-However, there is one crucial feature missing from its default
-functionality: the ability to create multiple `from → to` pairs.
+However, there is one crucial feature missing from its default functionality: the ability to create multiple `from → to` pairs.
 But this is Emacs, after all, which means that I can just write that `query-replace-many` function I've always wanted!

 <!--more-->

+*Update (21feb2023): The (slightly edited) [code](#the-code) is now packaged as `query-replace-many`, available on [GitLab][gitlab:query-replace-many] and [GitHub][github:query-replace-many].*

+I quite like the workflow that `query-replace` offers.
+In comparison to other tools that are used for similar purposes—keyboard macros and multiple-cursors—the whole process after entering the `from` and `to` strings is interactive all the way through: it's quite fast to step through the individual matches and decide whether one would like to replace them or not.
+In true Emacs fashion, the function also takes way too many arguments: among other things, it can operate on the current region, backwards, or only on things surrounded by words boundaries.

 # Motivation